The gluing orbit property, uniform hyperbolicity and large deviations principles for semiflows: Appendix: On the tempered variation condition

 \subsection{Acknowledgments}

-The authors are deeply grateful to V. Ara\'ujo and A. Arbieto for the incentive and suggestions that helped to improve the structure of the paper.
-The second author was partially supported by a CNPq-Brazil posdoctoral fellowship at University of Porto and by CMUP (UID/MAT/00144/2013), which is funded by FCT (Portugal) with national (MEC) and European structural funds through the programs FEDER, under the partnership agreement PT2020.
+The authors are deeply grateful to V. Ara\'ujo and A. Arbieto for the incentive and suggestions that helped to improve the structure of the paper, and to C. Zhao for pointing out a mistake in a previous version of Theorem~B. The second author was partially supported by a CNPq-Brazil posdoctoral fellowship at University of Porto and by CMUP (UID/MAT/00144/2013), which is funded by FCT (Portugal) with national (MEC) and European structural funds through the programs FEDER, under the partnership agreement PT2020.

 \cprime{$'$}